-Cash and cash equivalents increased \$1.4 million to \$69.2 million at March 31, 2012; however, cash and cash equivalents are not the only indicator of our liquidity.
-We have a \$400.0 million unsecured revolving credit facility which matures on July 6, 2015 and had no borrowings during the three months ended March 31, 2012.
+Cash and cash equivalents increased \$15.0 million to \$82.8 million at June 30, 2012; however, cash and cash equivalents are not the only indicator of our liquidity.
+We have a \$400.0 million unsecured revolving credit facility which matures on July 6, 2015 and had no borrowings during the six months ended June 30, 2012.
 In addition, we have an option (subject to bank approval) to increase the credit facility through an accordion feature to \$800.0 million.
 Our \$275.0 million unsecured term loan which matures on November 21, 2018 also has an option (subject to bank approval) to increase the term loan through an accordion feature to \$350.0 million.
-As of March 31, 2012, we had the capacity to issue up to \$137.0 million in common shares under our ATM equity program.
+As of June 30, 2012, we had the capacity to issue up to \$283.7 million in common shares under our ATM equity program.

-We have approximately \$192 million of debt maturing in 2012, of which \$175.0 million relates to our 6.00% senior notes that mature in July 2012.
+On July 16, 2012, we repaid our \$175.0 million 6.00% senior notes and have \$10.0 million of debt maturing for the remainder of 2012.
+On July 19, 2012, we issued \$250.0 million of fixed rate senior notes that mature on August 1, 2022 and bear interest at 3.00%.
+The net proceeds from this note offering after issuance discounts, underwriting fees and other costs were approximately \$244.7 million.
 We currently believe that cash flows from operations, cash on hand, our ATM equity program, our revolving credit facility and our general ability to access the capital markets will be sufficient to finance our operations and fund our debt service requirements (including maturities) and capital expenditures.